Goopy Gyne Bagha Byne: Hirak Rajar Deshe

 Satyajit Ray made a sequel named Hirak Rajar Deshe, which released eleven years after the release of Goopy Gyne Bagha Byne.

 Goopy Bagha Phire Elo

 Sandip Ray, son of director Satyajit Ray directed another sequel named Goopy Bagha Phire Elo.
 The film released twelve years after the release of Hirak Rajar Deshe.

 Future

 Sandip Ray wants to make another sequel to this series.
 He had received many requests to make the fourth Goopy - Bagha movie.
 Ray said to The Times of India about the plot of the fourth film: "Making a Goopy Bagha movie without Tapen and Rabi is unthinkable.
 The only way I can do a fourth is by taking the story forward and introducing Goopy and Bagha's sons".
 The idea to weave a story around the next generation came from a line from the introductory song 'Mora Dujonai Rajar Jamai' in 'Hirak Rajar Deshe'—"aar ache polapan, ek khan ek khan... (we have one child each)".

+Legacy

+Maharaja Tomare Selam is an upcoming Bengali film, which derives the title of a song in Goopy Gyne Bagha Byne, centers on Ray himself, the pressures he faced and the choices he made against the backdrop of a politically charged Kolkata, as he willed “Goopy Gyne Bagha Byne” into existence.
+Principal photography will commence in January 2027.
+It will be directed by Srijit Mukherji.